Anti-Homosexuality Act, 2014: Subsequent consideration and passage by parliament

 In August 2011, the Ugandan cabinet decided unanimously that current laws making homosexuality illegal were sufficient.

 Parliament voted in October 2011 to reopen the debate, with Speaker of Parliament Rebecca Kadaga stating that the bill would be sent to committee.
-According to Bloomberg News in late 2011, President Museveni probably would veto the bill because of international pressure.
+In late 2011, Bloomberg NewsPresident Museveni probably would have vetoed the bill because of international pressure.
 Speaker Kadaga vowed to pass the bill in 2012.
 Bahati re-introduced the bill in February 2012.
 In November 2012, the Speaker agreed to pass a new law against homosexuality by the end of 2012 as a "Christmas gift" to its advocates.
 The bill did not pass in 2012.

 The bill was listed as number eight under "Business to Follow" for 2013.
 At that stage, no changes to the bill had been presented.
 It had been reported that members of the Ugandan Parliament were looking to hold debate behind closed doors.
 National Youth MP Monica Amoding told The Observer that some MPs on the Legal and Parliamentary Affairs Committee proposed the move because of the sensitive nature of the bill.
 "This subject is very sensitive and some of us fear that if it is discussed in public view, we will be persecuted for holding particular views," Amoding said.

 On 20 December 2013, Parliament passed the bill with the offences of "homosexuality" and "aggravated homosexuality" being punishable with life imprisonment.